 This English name brings to mind the American writer and novelist Frank Miller.
 Frank means ‘Frenchman or free one’.

-The current generation “The Great Gatsby” fans are using the last name of the anti hero as the first name.
+The current generation of “The Great Gatsby” fans are using the last name of the anti-hero as the first name.
 The attention intensified after the release of the movie in 2013.

-This classic boy name from literature belongs to the tiny and quick-witted caretaker and companion of Lennie in the novel “Of Mice and Men”.
+This classic boy’s name from literature belongs to the tiny and quick-witted caretaker and companion of Lennie in the novel “Of Mice and Men”.

 This name instantly brings to mind the bespectacled wizard from J.K.
 Rowling’s “Harry Potter” series.